Sumedh1001/WordLanguageModel/README.md

 # Word Language Model
 The following repo contains code for training a word-level language model to generate text based on a sequence of previous text.
-This type of model, while more advanced than the quickstart models offered out-of-the-box by Skafos, can easily be converted to Core ML and saved to the edge leveraging our framework.
-Follow along with [this blog post](), or forge ahead.
+This type of model, while more advanced than the quickstart models offered out-of-the-box by Skafos, can easily be converted to Core ML and saved to iOS applications leveraging our framework.
+Follow along with [this blog post](), or forge ahead on your own.

 ## Fire it up!
 If you want to try out this example, first fork this repo to your own github account, then clone (or pull) it into a Skafos Jupyter Lab instance: